Macrometacorp/macrometa-cache/README.md

-# Assuming cache aside?

 # mmcache

 Low latency persistent global cache library to cache `objects` and `responses` utilizing Macrometa GDN.
+It is a side cache.

 ## Installation